helmedeiros/blog/content/en/posts/2024-09-25-from-price-sensitivity-to-pricing-models.md

 This is where pricing models entered the conversation.

-Not because machine learning was fashionable.
+Not because modelling was fashionable.
 Not because the organisation wanted more technology.
-Because the learning system had accumulated more knowledge than humans could easily apply.
+Because the learning system had accumulated more knowledge than the rules layer could express by hand.

 A useful way to think about a model is as a compression of everything the team has learned so far: